NRI Income Tax & Compliance

 • This section of the form is only applicable when the remittance is not taxable under the Income Tax Act.

-• In Part D of the Form 15CA, you need to mention the details of the sender, such as his/her name, PAN number, contact, and address details, and more.
+• In Part D of the Form 15CA, you need to mention the details of the sender, such as their name, PAN number, contact, and address details, and more.
 Also, in this section, verification of the individuals submitting the form is needed.
-Once you fill out all the requested information, click on 'save.'
+Once you've filled out all the requested information, click 'save.'

-• Followed by this, you also need to mention the information of the payment receiver and the payment details.
+• After this, you also need to include the payment recipient's information and payment details.

-• According to your situation, once you fill out the correct part of the Form 15CA, you need to verify the mentioned details and click on the 'Preview' option.
+• Based on your situation, once you complete the correct section of Form 15CA, verify the details and click the 'Preview' option.

-• When all the things are done, you will receive a success message with an acknowledgement number and Transaction ID.
+• Once everything is done, you will receive a success message with an acknowledgement number and a Transaction ID.
 You need to keep both things securely.
-Apart from this, you will also receive the confirmation message on your registered mobile number and email ID.
+In addition, you will receive a confirmation message on your registered mobile number and email ID.

 Form 15CB